Rasjidi

 Mohamad Rasjidi (May 20, 1915 in Kotagede, Yogyakarta, Indonesia - January 30, 2001) was a Minister of Religious Affairs of Indonesia at the First Sjahrir Cabinet and Second Sjahrir Cabinet.
-He is the first Minister of Religious Affairs of Indonesia.
+He was the first Minister of Religious Affairs of Indonesia.

 He was the first Chairman of the Indonesian diplomatic envoy who followed Egyptian diplomats who visited the capital city of Yogyakarta in 1947.